‘Dragon Ball Super’ Major Spoilers: Merus Could Be Stronger Than Beerus, Goku, And Vegeta

 “Rage, grief, joy – those strong emotions can translate to prodigious power.
 Just like your Super Saiyan transformation.
 But the technique you’re after is the opposite.
 It will activate when you achieve self-control in the face of a jarring shock to your emotions.
 Such is Ultra Instinct,” Merus said, as quoted by Comic Book.

 Since the release of Dragon Ball Super Chapter 52, fans became more intrigued by how powerful Merus really is.
 Ultra Instinct isn’t something that can be easily learned by anyone.
-As revealed during the Tournament of Power, Ultra Instinct is the type of technique that even the gods couldn’t easily attain.
+As revealed during the Tournament of Power, Ultra Instinct is the type of technique that even the gods couldn’t easily master.
 With how he speaks, it seems like Merus has somewhat mastered Ultra Instinct.

 After Dragon Ball Super Chapter 52, several theories about Merus have been circulating on the web.
 According to Comic Book, one of the fan theories suggested that Merus could be an angel that came from a universe that was erased by Zeno-sama.